slittorin/home-assistant-maintenance/README.md

 And finally we have restored history-data that was not in InfluxDB due to the SSD-crash.

 Hereafter the backup for InfluxDB will also contain the data from the import.

+### After SSD-disk crash, restore of data from MySql to InfluxDB - Restore failure

+After the restore of data